nasa/Common-Metadata-Repository/search-app/api_docs.md

     curl "%CMR-ENDPOINT%/collections?temporal\[\]=2000-01-01T10:00:00Z,2010-03-10T12:00:00Z,30,60&temporal\[\]=2000-01-01T10:00:00Z,,30&temporal\[\]=2000-01-01T10:00:00Z,2010-03-10T12:00:00Z"

 The first two values of the parameter together define the temporal bounds.
-See under "Temporal Range searches" on different ways of specifying the temporal bounds including ISO 8601.
+See under [Temporal Range searches](#temporal-range-searches) for different ways of specifying the temporal bounds including ISO 8601.

 For temporal range search, the default is inclusive on the range boundaries.
 This can be changed by specifying `exclude_boundary` option with `options[temporal][exclude_boundary]=true`.
 This option has no impact on periodic temporal searches.